kylegortych/dotfiles/README.md

 # dotfiles
 sys config files for various applications
 ## dir descript
-This repo's root is treated as home as such any paths that are up a directory will follow normal path conventions.
+This repo's root is treated as home, as such any paths that are up a directory will follow normal path conventions.
 ## Reminder
 Remember if you plan on commiting config files to a git repo, to omit api keys or other env variables that contain possible security risks beforehand to prevent privilege escalation.